The 5 Most Common Kicking Injuries and How to Prevent, Recognize & Heal!

 - Don’t slam all your weight hard into the ground when you plant.

-- Try to transfer some of your weight to kicking leg side of body at/after impact.
+- Try to transfer some of your weight to the kicking leg side of the body at/after impact.

-- Over The Counter (OTC) NAISDs such as Aleve can help bring down the inflammation and sooth the pain and help bring it back to normal.
+- Over The Counter (OTC) NAISDs such as Aleve can help bring down the inflammation and soothe the pain and help bring it back to normal.